Our services will remain fully functional throughout this difficult time. We promise that our guarantees

-Our divorce documents preparation service can be a perfect solution for those who want to have their divorce papers completed quickly and stress-free.
-Even though Idaho has unique divorce forms and filing requirements, our online system can provide you with exactly what you need and provide instructions on how to file.
+Our divorce documents preparation service can be a perfect solution for those who want to have their divorce papers completed quickly and without stress.
+Even though Idaho has unique divorce forms and filing requirements, our online system provides the exact forms necessary along with instructions on how to file.
 We have helped thousands of people prepare their divorce documents for filing.

-Finally, you don’t have to worry - our process is 100% secure.
-We protect your information and nothing is filed until you submit the divorce papers to the courthouse yourself.
+The process at OnlineDivorce.com is 100% secure.
+We protect your information, and nothing is filed until you submit the divorce papers to the courthouse yourself.
 Filing for divorce in Idaho with the Onlinedivorce.com system can be a simple solution to a difficult situation.

 When you use OnlineDivorce.com, we help you fill out your divorce paperwork using a simple online questionnaire.
 You can fill it out alone or with the assistance of your spouse.
-Then, you will need to get a signature from your spouse and you can file the divorce forms with your local court.
-In Idaho, you will typically file with the courthouse in the county in which you currently reside.
-If a petitioner is not currently a resident, but a defendant is, divorce is typically filed in the county where the defendant resides.
+Then, after getting the other spouse’s signature, the divorce forms may be filed at the local court.

 After the initial filing, you may need to follow up if there are any issues with your documents.
 When you use OnlineDivorce.com, we allow you to make small adjustments to your forms as requested by the court at no additional charge.
 Our goal is to help you obtain your divorce with as little hassle and stress as possible using our online divorce documents preparation service.

-Every state has specific requirements where divorcing couples must establish residency within the state they are divorcing.
+Every state has specific requirements where divorcing couples must establish residency before filing for divorce.
 Idaho is no exception.

-In Idaho, the spouse filing for divorce must have been a resident of the state for a full six weeks immediately before the filing of divorce.
+In Idaho, the spouse filing for divorce must have been a resident of the state for a full six weeks immediately before filing.
 The divorce should be filed in:

 The county where the defending spouse lives or

-If the defending spouse is not a resident of the state, then the divorce can be filed in the county where the plaintiff lives or designates the complaint.
-[Idaho Statutes; Title 5, Chapter 404 and Title 32, Chapter 701].
+If the defending spouse is not a resident of the state, the divorce can be filed in the county where the plaintiff lives or designates the complaint.
+[Idaho Statutes; Title 5, Chapter 404 and Title 32, Chapter 701]